gopyc-code/mendeleev/README.md

 # Periodic Table Elements — Metal vs Non-metal Classification

 ## Overview
 This repository contains a Jupyter Notebook that classifies chemical elements from the periodic table into **metals** and **non-metals** using a Random Forest binary classifier.
 The model is trained on electronic configuration features, number of valence electrons (`Nvalence`) and the total number of electrons.
+The task was proposed by V. D. Neverov.

 ## Key features
 - Binary classification of elements into metal (1) and non-metal (0).